Kannaru/EducationalBattle/README.md

 ## How to play in unity?

--download all the files and put them all in one folder -have the correct version of unity installed and working (I used Unity 2020.3.26f1) -create a new project
+- download all the files and put them all in one folder
+- have the correct version of unity installed and working (I used Unity 2020.3.26f1)
+- create a new project
--in your project, click on assets->import assets->custom assets -click on the folder where all the files are in
+- in your project, click on assets->import assets->custom assets
+- click on the folder where all the files are in
--once it's all loaded, press on the scene called "Complete game" then play
+- once it's all loaded, press on the scene called "Complete game"